Are You Ready to Be Heartbroken?

-"Are You Ready to Be Heartbroken?" is a song by Lloyd Cole and the Commotions from the 1984 album Rattlesnakes.
+"Are You Ready to Be Heartbroken?" is a song by the British rock and pop band Lloyd Cole and the Commotions from their debut studio album Rattlesnakes (1984).

 The song was covered by Sandie Shaw in 1986.
 Her version reached number 68 on the UK Singles Chart in June that year.

-In 2006, Camera Obscura released an answer song called "Lloyd, I'm Ready to Be Heartbroken".
+In 2006, Scottish indie pop band Camera Obscura released an answer song called "Lloyd, I'm Ready to Be Heartbroken" on their third studio album Let's Get Out of This Country.